Dynamical Low-Rank Approximation for Stochastic Differential Equations: Introduction

-For RPDEs, theoretical results on the existence and uniqueness of the solution of the DO equations \cite{kazashi2021existence}, as well as stability and error estimates of time discretization schemes \cite{kazashi2021stability,musharbash2015error,Vidlicková:294026} are available.
-An existence and uniqueness result is also available for the DLR approximation of two-dimensional deterministic PDEs \cite{bachmayr2021existence}, where the sum involves products of basis functions for the different spatial variables.
-In contrast, for SDEs well-posedness results remain largely unexplored.
-This lack of theory for SDEs is unfortunate, since DO approximations are very appealing and have been widely used in several problems modeled by SDEs (see e.g. \cite{sapsis2009dynamically,sapsis2013blended,sapsis2013blending,ueckermann2013numerical}).
 This paper aims at filling this gap between application and theory by: \begin{itemize} \item (Re-)deriving the DO equations for SDEs.
 We also derive the corresponding parametrization independent DLRA equation for SDEs. \item Showing the equivalence between DO approximation and DLRA.
 By exploiting this equivalence, we show that the DO equations and the DLRA equation are well-posed. \item Characterising the finite explosion time in terms of the linear independence of the stochastic DO basis. \item Discussing the extension of DLRA beyond the explosion time.
 We also provide a sufficient condition under which the DO/DLRA solution exists globally. \end{itemize}

 More precisely, we start by revisiting the DO equations for SDEs, which were originally derived in \cite{sapsis2009dynamically} relying on the formal assumption that the DO solution is time differentiable, a property that SDE solutions do not possess.
 Deriving DO equations without using the time derivatives is a fundamental challenge, since the essence of the usual DLRA methodology consists in projecting the time derivative onto the tangent space of the low-rank manifold.
 We overcome this challenge by pushing the differentiability to the spatial basis, while the stochastic basis remains non-differentiable.
 It turns out that this alternative approach leads to the same DO equations as in \cite{sapsis2009dynamically}, supporting their validity as a correct dynamical low-rank approximation.